 Ben: Oh.
 Why didn't you say so?

-- Literal Metaphor: Johnny's powers first manifest while skiing, and his partner notices before he does."You're on fire!"
+- Literal Metaphor: Johnny's powers first manifest while skiing and Kelly notices before he does.Kelly: You're on fire!

-"Thanks, you're pretty good too!"
+Johnny: Thanks, you're pretty good too!

-"No, you're ON FIRE!
-Look!"
+Kelly: No, you're ON FIRE!
+Look!

-- Moment Killer: When Victor is proposing to Sue in the space station.Victor: I have four words.
+- Moment Killer: Reed interrupted Victor when he was proposing to Sue in the space station.
+Which is a good thing since she doesn't really love Victor and eventually sees his true colors.Victor: I have four words.
 Four little words that can change our lives forever...

 Reed: THE CLOUD IS ACCELERATING!